Coroner’s Inquests – A Guide for Learners

 - Prepare adequately – re-familiarise yourself with your statement, the medical records and any other relevant documents (policies).
 It is important for witness to have all the clinical facts at their fingertips.
 Muddled thinking or speaking or shuffling of papers always gives a bad impression.
 The gap between the event and the inquest can be a long one – sometimes more than a year

-- In the box take your time, concentrate, speak clearly and slowly.
+- At the witness bench take your time, concentrate, speak clearly and slowly.
 Be honest, reasonable, courteous, helpful, professional and caring!

 - Don’t try to predict the question, evade the question, guess/fabricate, react/retaliate; don’t be clever, arrogant or argumentative.